9 simple ways to support women in tech, software, and IT

 While the strategy was originally developed as a way for women to support other women, anyone can use it to help an underappreciated colleague who deserves more recognition.

-PDQ Deploy and Inventory can make life easier for everyone in your IT department.
+PDQ can also make life easier for everyone in your IT department.
 By streamlining patch and inventory management, we’ll give you more time to focus on building a strong team and exceeding your goals.
-Our blog and YouTube channel are also here with IT insights, product tips, and more.
+Sign up for a free trial, and check out our blog and YouTube channel for IT insights, product tips, and more.